 A descriptive research approach was adopted, employing a mixed-methods methodology combining qualitative and quantitative techniques.
 The study was conducted in two districts of Madhya Pradesh—one aspirational (Sehore) and one non-aspirational (Vidisha).
 Data were collected during the academic year 2023-24 through structured research schedules in English and Hindi, administered to children in selected schools.
 A multi-stage sampling design was used to ensure representative data collection, with responses analyzed using statistical tools.

 Findings indicate that while children generally report positive academic engagement, challenges such as conceptual clarity, language barriers, and workload concerns persist.
-Socially, the school environment is largely inclusive, with most children expressing comfort in peer interactions and respect from teachers.
+Socially, the school environment is mostly inclusive, with most children expressing comfort in peer interactions and respect from teachers.
 However, instances of social discomfort and occasional discrimination suggest the need for more targeted interventions to foster inclusivity.

 The study highlights the necessity of improved pedagogical strategies, enhanced teacher training, and structured support mechanisms to address academic and social challenges.
 Additionally, infrastructural enhancements and co-curricular opportunities can further enrich the educational experiences of SEDG children.
 The findings provide insights into the implementation of Section 12(1)(c) of the RTE Act, 2009 (Government of India, 2011)., and align with the broader goals of the National Education Policy (NEP) 2020 in ensuring equitable and inclusive education.